 The reserve price is the lowest price the seller will happily accept for a listed property.

-Reserve prices are kept hidden by default - only the seller knows what the reserve price is unless the seller chooses to publicly display the reserve.
+Reserve prices can be hidden by sellers default.
 It can be as low as $1, but it must be greater than or equal to the starting price

 How a reserve price works